wp-plugins/flickr-tag/readme.txt

 == Installation ==

-Start installation by uncompressing the gzip'd tarball to your local machine

-Copy the entire flickr directory to [WordPress install root]/wp-content/plugins.
-Make sure the cache directory ([WordPress install root]/wp-content/plugins/flickr/cache) is writable by the webserver.
+1. Uncompress the downloaded archive in [WordPress install root]/wp-content/plugins.

+2. Make sure the cache directory ([WordPress install root]/wp-content/plugins/flickr/cache) is writable by the webserver.

-Then, activate the plugin in your WordPress plugins control panel.
+2. Activate the plugin in your WordPress plugins control panel.

+3. Go to the "Options" section, then choose "Flickr Tag" to configure the plugin.

-After installation, you'll have a new "Flickr" tab in the "glovebox" that appears when you edit/write articles.
+After installation, you'll have a new "Flickr" tab in the "glovebox" that appears when you edit/write posts.
 Use it to insert a favorite, or a set.
 You can also use the new "flickr" tag, whose syntax is:

 &lt;flickr [params]&gt;set:set_id|tag:tag1[(,|&)tag2...][@username]|photo:photo_id&lt;/flickr&gt;